-ALUMNI SPOTLIGHT: Digital Design alum Arm Sattavorn creates stunning motion graphics for NBC Sports Paris Olympics
+ALUMNI SPOTLIGHT: How VFS alum Arm Sattavorn designed stunning motion graphics for NBC Sports’ Paris Olympics

 By VFS, on October 23, 2024